marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/optimization-info.rst

   information is relevant, and under what conditions.
 This determines the associated flags.

-  Consider the following example from :samp:`loop-unroll.c` where an informative message about a loop (along with its location) is printed when any of the following flags is enabled
+  Consider the following example from :samp:`loop-unroll.cc` where an informative message about a loop (along with its location) is printed when any of the following flags is enabled